fewagner/cait/docs/source/documentation/core_modules.rst

+.. _coremodules:

 ************
 Core Modules
 ************

-These are the modules which contain functions that are used throughout the Cait package.
-Most of them are wrapped into DataHandler Mixins for convenient use but if the user requires direct access to them, the following modules can be used.
+These are the modules which contain functions that are used throughout the ``cait`` package.
+Most of them are wrapped into :ref:`DataHandler Mixins <thedatahandlerclass>` for convenient use but if the user requires direct access to them, the following modules can be used.

 .. toctree::
    :caption: Documentation